Shiryou/kiranwelle/content/birthright-modding-reference.md

     gzdoom.exe -iwad DOOM.WAD -file C:\path\to\BIRTHRT.WAD C:\BIRTHRT\WADS\ENDIE_MW.WAD

+## Example adventure file structure

+Adventures can consist of multiple WAD files.
+The complexity supported here is not yet explored.
+For small maps, it is sufficient to teleport to different areas of the same WAD file for upstairs/downstairs areas.
+Separate WADs are only needed when the maps are very large.

+    SCENES\CASTLE.SCN -- The metadata file for the entry into the adventure.
+    SCENES\CASTLE2.SCN -- The metadata file for a second WAD file to teleport to.
+    TEXT\CASTLE.TXT -- The adventure description.
+    TEXT\CASTLE.ADV -- The adventure report for the reports screen (unused for custom adventures).
+    WAD\CASTLE.WAD -- The level map for the entry into the adventure.
+    WAD\CASTLE2.WAD -- The level map for an area the player can teleport to.

 ## Obtaining BIRTHRT.WAD
 &nbsp;
 : *This section is currently a placeholder.
 There are a few development tasks that must be implemented in BRUT before these steps can be completed.*